immutability-io/immutability-io.github.io/humor/qcaptcha.md

-# Q-CAPTCHA: Or, Turing's Terminators
+# Q-CAPTCHA: Or, Alan Turing's Revenge

 I hate captchas.
 They mock me for it and I hate them more.